 - Give a clear answer in seconds, without touching your human queue

-That’s especially powerful for WISMO (“Where is my order?”) tickets.
-Instead of sending a tracking link, an AI agent like Engaige can interpret what’s actually going on with the shipment, explain it in plain language and take action when needed (for example, triggering a resend when something is clearly stuck).
-Your team can then focus on the few cases that actually need human judgment.
+That is especially powerful for WISMO (“Where is my order?”) tickets.
+Instead of sending a tracking link, an AI agent can interpret what is happening with the shipment, explain it in plain language and act when needed, for example triggering a resend when something is clearly stuck.
+Your team then focuses on the few cases that need human judgement.
+As one operator put it, the hard part is not showing a tracking number, it is knowing which orders need action before the ticket ever arrives:

 Dynamic pricing and personalised marketing